tridesclous/tridesclous/doc/overview.rst

 Pronouce it [tree day clue] in English.

-The primary goal of tridesclous is to provide some material to teach good practices in spike sorting techniques.
+The primary goal of tridesclous is to provide a toolkit to teach good practices in spike sorting techniques.
-This tools is now more mature and can be used for experimental data.
+This tools is now mature and can be used for experimental data.

+Authors: Christophe Pouzat and Samuel Garcia

 General workflow
 -------------------